 Are you listening?

-I have learned a very valuable lesson through beating my IBS on my own: listening is key.
+I have learned a very valuable lesson through beating my IBS: listening to your body is KEY.

 I was extremely surprised to find I that my body could heal itself, even from chronic IBS, given the right support.

 We have lost this basic power we all possess.
 Most of us don’t need meds at all.
-We just need to sit up and listen to what our body is telling us.
+We just need to listen to what our body is telling us.

 When you burn yourself, your body tells you by giving you pain.
 What if IBS was a similar process?